sosarollie/sosarollie/README.md

 ### Hey there!

 I'm Jesús, a 22 yo.
-Argentinian programming student and soon-to-be Front-end Developer that (sometimes) knows how to center a div properly.
+Argentinian programming student and Front-end Developer that (sometimes) knows how to center a div properly.

 In all seriousness, I've been learning Web Development for almost a year now with the help of the folks at theodinproject.com/ and having a great time while doing so.
 Looking forward to keeping a steady pace and hopefully landing a job in IT in the near future.
 Thanks for visiting my profile!

-📚 Stack >
+📚 Stack
 ---
   -HTML5.

   -CSS3.

   -JavaScript.

-🌱 Currently learning >
+🌱 Currently learning
   ---
    -ES6 Modules and Webpack usage.

-🔭 Learning next >
+🔭 Learning next
 ---
   -React.

   -APIs.

   -Express.

   -MongoDB.

-💬 Other interests >
+💬 Other interests
 ---
   -Android Development.

   -Arduino.

   -Esports.

 📫 sosarolliedev@gmail.com